Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Acinic cell carcinoma

 Acinic cell carcinoma, also known as acinic cell adenocarcinoma, is a malignant epithelial neoplasm in which the neoplastic cells express acinar differentiation.
-By conventional use, the term acinic cell carcinoma is defined by cytologic differentiation towards serous acinar cells, as opposed to mucous acinar cells, whose characteristic feature is cytoplasmic periodic acid-Schiff (PAS)-positive zymogen-type secretory granules.[
+By conventional use, the term acinic cell carcinoma is defined by cytologic differentiation toward serous acinar cells, as opposed to mucous acinar cells, whose characteristic feature is cytoplasmic PAS-positive zymogen-type secretory granules.[

 Clinically, patients typically present with a slowly enlarging mass in the parotid region.
 Pain is a symptom in more than 33% of patients.
-(Refer to the PDQ summary on Cancer Pain for more information.)
-For acinic cell carcinoma, staging is likely a better predictor of outcome than histologic grading.[
+For acinic cell carcinoma, staging is likely a better predictor of outcome than histological grading.[

 PLGA